by Kris Oyen | May 24, 2021 | Podcast

 - What is your favorite ice cream flavor?

-- What piece of guidance would you give to listeners who are thinking about ditching the booze?
+- What advice would you give to listeners who are thinking about ditching the booze?

 Upcoming events, retreats, and courses: